-We offer students a time-tested and unique program of weekly group and private lessons.
-Our three-year curriculum is designed to develop every phase of complete musicianship, including music reading, rhythm, theory, creativity and ear training—all ideally suited to group instruction.
+We offer students a time-tested and unique program of group and private lessons.
+Our curriculum is designed to develop every phase of complete musicianship, including music reading, rhythm, theory, creativity, and ear training—all ideally suited to group instruction.

 The Lamont Piano Preparatory program serves as the laboratory school for the Lamont School of Music graduate piano pedagogy program.
 Our mission is to model the highest standards in piano education while nurturing the joy of music making.

 We strive for a relevant and holistic curriculum that applies the teaching philosophy of the respected piano pedagogue, Frances Clark, who believed that “there is music in every child.”
 Our goal is twofold:

 - Develop lifetime musicians who are able to communicate their love of music with artistry and confidence.

 - Nurture independent learners who are musically literate.